The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Volume Measurement

 In the \emph{Share Burning Trade}, trader \texttt{0x64C...} sold 206.19 shares of Trump NO (\texttt{4833104333...}) for 123.714 USDC, and trader \texttt{0xff6...} sold 206.19 shares of Trump YES (\texttt{2174263314...}) for 82.476 USDC.
 In this trade, 206.19 shares of Trump NO and YES are burned, and the 206.19 USDC collateral is unlocked and returned to the two traders accordingly.

-The \emph{Mixed Trade} example combines both exchange and minting.
+The \emph{Mixed Trade} example combines share exchange and share minting.
 Trader \texttt{0xf0b...} bought 238.095237 shares of Trump YES (\texttt{2174263314...}) for 99.999999 USDC.
-To fulfill this demand, the Polymarket Neg Risk CTF Exchange smart contract matched it with two counter-demands: (1) trader \texttt{0x869...} sold 200 shares of Trump YES (\texttt{2174263314...}) for 84 USDC, and (2) trader \texttt{0xd42...} bought 38.095237 shares of Trump NO (\texttt{4833104333...}) for 22.095238 USDC.
-Hence, 200 shares of Trump YES changed hands via direct exchange, and 38.095237 new shares of Trump YES and NO were minted to fulfill the remaining demand.
+To fill this demand, the Polymarket \texttt{NegRiskCTFExchange} smart contract matched it with two orders: (1) trader \texttt{0x869...} sold 200 shares of Trump YES (\texttt{2174263314...}) for 84 USDC, and (2) trader \texttt{0xd42...} bought 38.095237 shares of Trump NO (\texttt{4833104333...}) for 22.095238 USDC.
+Hence, 200 shares of Trump YES changed hands through direct exchange, and 38.095237 new shares of Trump YES and NO were minted to fill the remaining demand.

-The heterogeneity of trade mechanisms on Polymarket requires a careful definition of trading volume over a given interval.
-Simple trades resemble conventional secondary-market exchanges and are straightforward to quantify.
-For example, in \autoref{tab_example_orders_types}, the corresponding volume is 123.9 USD.
-In contrast, share minting and burning reflect primary issuance and redemption against collateral, and their flows should be accounted for separately by token.
-Mixed transactions combine exchange with minting/burning, so a naive aggregation would double count volumes.
-We therefore adopt the transaction-level volume decomposition described below.
+The examples in \autoref{tab_example_orders_types} illustrate why measuring trading volume on Polymarket requires care.
+In a simple trade, volume is straightforward because the transaction resembles a conventional secondary-market exchange.
+In the example above, the corresponding volume is 123.9 USDC.
+By contrast, share minting and share burning reflect primary issuance and redemption against collateral, so these flows should be tracked separately by share type rather than treated as ordinary turnover.
+Mixed transactions create the main accounting problem because they combine secondary-market exchange with minting or burning within the same matched transaction.
+In such cases, naive aggregation of on-chain records can misstate the underlying economic activity.

+For each matched transaction, Polymarket emits two types of on-chain events: \texttt{OrderFilled} and \texttt{OrdersMatched}.
+The \texttt{OrderFilled} event is recorded for each matched order, while \texttt{OrdersMatched} summarizes the transaction as a whole. \autoref{tab_example_trade_data} reports the full event log for the mixed trade in \autoref{tab_example_orders_types}.
+Economically, this transaction contains two components: (1) a conventional exchange in which 200 Trump YES shares trade for 84 USDC, and (2) a minting component that creates 38.095237 pairs of Trump YES and Trump NO shares backed by 38.095237 USDC of collateral.

+A first naive approach is to measure volume using only the \texttt{OrdersMatched} event.
+In the mixed-trade example, this approach assigns 99.999999 USDC of volume to Trump YES alone.
+That measure captures the buyer's total payment, but it omits the Trump NO volume created through minting and therefore misallocates volume across assets.
+The same problem arises in pure share-minting and share-burning transactions, where \texttt{OrdersMatched} records only one side of the underlying economic activity.

+A second naive approach is to aggregate the \texttt{OrderFilled} events.
+In the same example, this method implies Trump YES volume of $84 + 99.999999 = 184.999999$ USDC and Trump NO volume of 22.095238 USDC.
+This approach recovers the omitted Trump NO trading volume, but it overstates Trump YES turnover because the exchange component is counted once through the seller's fill and again through the buyer's fill.
+The same double-counting problem also appears in simple trades.

+These examples show that raw event logs do not map one-to-one into economically meaningful trading volume.
+We therefore use the transaction-level decomposition described below to convert raw event logs into measures of market activity.